WHAT ARE MY LABOUR RIGHTS in Nova Scotia?

 Need Support?

-If you need support making a Labour Standards complaint, you can contact No one is Illegal - Nova Scotia’s (NOII-NS) Migrant Workers Program.
-NOII-NS offers free and confidential support in English and Spanish.
+If you need support making a Labour Standards complaint, you can contact the Centre for Migrant Worker Rights Nova Scotia (CMWR NS).
+We offer free and confidential support in English and Spanish.

 Government of Nova Scotia: Employment Rights: Farmworkers